nominate-her/nominate-her-v1/README.md

 # List of Awards

 ## Timmys
-[The Timmy Awards](https://app.reviewr.com/ms_login?ret=%2Fmslanding%3Fsource%3Dcompetitor%26evtid%3D2654296&evtid=2654296&editing=true) by Tech in Motion is an awards ceremony recognizing some of the best tech professionals in the DC-Metro Area.
-Nominations are due August 18th.
+[The Timmy Awards](https://app.reviewr.com/ms_login?ret=%2Fmslanding%3Fsource%3Dcompetitor%26evtid%3D2654296&evtid=2654296&editing=true) by Tech in Motion is an awards ceremony recognizing some of the best tech professionals and places to work in the DC-Metro Area.
+Categories include best tech work culture, best tech manager, best tech startup and best tech workplace for diversity nominations are due August 18th.

 ## Tech Week Awards
 [Tech Week Awards](http://techweek.com/tw100/) nominations for NYC close on August 18, 2017, nominations for Dallas close on September 1, 2017, and nominations for LA close on September 15, 2017.